jkazama/sample-boot-jpa/README.md

 #### Use policy of Java coding

-- Java17 over
+- Java 21 over
-- The concept / notation added in Java17 is used positively.
+- The concept / notation added in Java 21 is used positively.
 - Use Lombok positively and remove diffuseness.
 - The name as possible briefly.
 - Do not abuse the interface.